 One of the things to notice is the relative big edge with two suited over cards against a middle pair, but also how good T-9 perform against A-8.

-In general, there are minor differences compared than in Texas Hold'em.
+In general, there are minor differences compared to Texas Hold'em.
 For example, a pair has approximately 5% less winning chance against a lower pair.

 There can I play Short-deck poker?